linode/docs/docs/guides/applications/marketplaces/installing-yunohost/index.md

 - '[TechRepublic: What Is YunoHost, and How Do You Install It?](https://www.techrepublic.com/article/install-yunohost/)'
 ---

 YunoHost is a platform designed to make self-hosting and server administration more accessible and streamlined.
-With YunoHost, you can set up your server, install applications, administer users, and more, all through a convenient web interface.
+YunoHost can set up a server, install applications, administer users, and more, all through a convenient web interface.

-This tutorial guides you through installing YunoHost on a base Debian server and outlines the steps to start using your new self-hosting solution.
+This tutorial walks through installing YunoHost on a base Debian server and outlines the steps to start using it.

 ## Before You Begin